keikhcheung/notes/content/Learning-in-public.md

 Other benefits of learning in public are similar to how [[Atomic research helps consolidating locked up knowledge in an organisation]].
 It unlocks siloed knowledge and lightens the cognitive bias from personal interest.

-We would start to see the flaws and and nuance in others' point of view through feedback loop and peer review.
+We would start to see the flaws and and nuance in others' point of view[^3] through feedback loop and peer review.
 This helps us go further in our learning with direction—maybe even shortcuts.

 One noticeable impediment to sharing what we learn is our prejudice that writing on Internet is often purposeful.
 For example, we expect, intentionally or not, what we produce online is a piece of content for marketing—it should suit the audience's taste.
 In this way, we are setting very high bars for our creation.
 Sharing and even learning can become a chore filled with fear and devoid of enjoyment.